Erotica on the Internet

-I realize that the computer network is becoming more and more popular.
+I realize that the internet is becoming an increasingly popular way to connect.
 But I am very disturbed.
 Some friends of mine were over and were using the newsreader when they come upon a newsgroup containing erotica.
 At first it was just a joke about comp. sci. types, but then they read it, and were very upset.
 The story was about a young woman who gets viciously gang raped — in detail.
 I believe in free speech but this concerns me.
 Any suggestions?
 Is it legal to have this type of stuff on where anyone — of any age — can have access to it?

 Just call me...